4 Methods: Getting Yourself Out of Bankruptcy in Singapore

 If you are discharged from bankruptcy, you will be released from all outstanding proven debts.

-This is except for certain debts, such as (see section 127(2) of the Bankruptcy Act for the full list):
+This is except for certain debts, such as (see section 397 of the Insolvency, Restructuring and Dissolution Act for more information):

 - Debts owed to the government;